- Prospective Students

 Rev. Dr. Wanda M. Lundy

 Office phone: 212 -870 -1239

-She earned the Doctor of Ministry degree from New York Theological Seminary.
-Her dissertation is entitled, “From Tradition to Transformation – Life Together in Edgewater, NJ”.
 She is currently working on a book entitled, Creating ACTS Communities – A Way to Congregational Transformation.
-In it she develops a clear, thorough, engaging and thought provoking process designed to help individuals and congregations determine how to respond to the tremendous challenges and opportunities present in todays religious environment.
+In it she develops a clear, thorough, engaging and thought provoking process designed to help individuals and congregations determine how to respond to the tremendous challenges and opportunities that are available in today’s religious environment.